wbbradley/ace/DEVELOPMENT.md

-# Development of Zion
+# Development of Cider

 ## Machine setup

-So far all development of Zion has taken place on MacOS and Linux.
+So far all development of Cider has taken place on MacOS and Linux.
 The most well-supported path is to develop on MacOS at the moment.
 However, all tests in GitHub Actions are running in a Docker debian:latest container.
 Consult [Dockerfile](Dockerfile) for more info on that test setup.